ivh/tmy.se/content/book-diet8.md

 debate around this both confusing and semantic at times.

 Last for today is Camus' _The Plague_.
 I stumbled upon my old copy, in German translation, which I must have read many years ago.
-But I remembered nothing of ot when I started reading the other day.
-It is of course very well written, but also a bit dense, which is why I only get a few pages further every night in bed.
+But I remembered nothing of it when I started reading the other day.
+It is of course very well written, but also a bit dense, which is why I only progress a few pages every night in bed.